hrz8/KamuTapCodingAssessment/README.md

 ```bash
 [KamuTapCodingAssessment]$ npm run test
 ```
-- Command above will run the test based on expected result given in the documentation.
+- Command above will run the test based on expected result given in the requirement documentation.